endixons/EndSectors/README.md

 # EndSectors

-**EndSectors** — experimental Minecraft sector framework for **Paper 1.24.1** with **Redis** 🗄️
+**EndSectors** — experimental Minecraft sector framework for **Paper 1.24.1** with **NATS & Redis** 🗄️⚡

-EndSectors allows you to split a single large Minecraft world into multiple **sectors** on one Paper server.
+EndSectors splits a large Minecraft world into multiple **sectors** running on a single Paper server.
-Players can move seamlessly between sectors, chat globally, and have their data synced in real-time.
+Players move seamlessly between sectors, chat globally, and have their data synced in real-time.

 🎬 **See it in action:** [YouTube Demo](https://www.youtube.com/watch?v=U_wk1nABo_M)
 Check out an **interactive sector map example**: [Sectors Generator](https://oski646.github.io/sectors-generator/)

 > [!WARNING]
-> This project is **experimental** and **not intended for production use**.
+> This project is **experimental** and **not production-ready**.
-> It serves as a learning and testing framework for sector-based world mechanics.
+> Intended for learning and testing sector-based world mechanics.

 ---

 ## 🔹 About

+- **NATS** handles inter-server messaging and packet communication.
-- Built using **Redis** for real-time player data synchronization.
+- **Redis** stores player data (inventory, stats, etc.), no longer used for messaging.
+- Built for experimentation, education, and testing sector mechanics.
-- The project is **educational and experimental**, created to explore sector-based world mechanics.
+- All code is original and tailored for sector-based Minecraft worlds.
-- While some ideas were inspired by other public GitHub projects, **all code is original**.

 ---

 ## ⚙️ Requirements

-- Minimum Minecraft version: 1.20
-- Tested on PaperMC 1.24.1
+- Minecraft 1.20+ (tested on PaperMC 1.24.1)
-- Redis
+- Redis (player data cache)
+- NATS server for messaging

 ---

 ## ✨ Features

-- 🚪 **Smooth teleportation** between sectors on border crossing
+- 🚪 **Seamless teleportation** across sectors on border crossing
-- 🔄 **Real-time player data synchronization** (inventory, enderchest, gamemode, fly status, etc.)
+- 🔄 **Real-time player data sync** (inventory, enderchest, gamemode, fly status, etc.)
-- 💬 **Global chat** synchronized across all sectors
+- 💬 **Global chat** synchronized across sectors
-- 🎯 **Advanced sector sectorQueue system** – players are sent to their last sector or a random one for load balancing
+- 🎯 **Sector queue system** – players are sent to last known sector or load-balanced sector
-- ⚡ **Plug-and-play** – configure JSON and sector management works automatically
+- ⚡ **Plug-and-play** – sector configuration via JSON, automatic management

 ---

 ## 🛠️ Quick Start

 1. Install **Paper 1.20+** (tested on 1.24.1)
+2. Start a **NATS server** and configure `config.json`
-2. Configure **Redis** in `config.json`
+3. Configure **Redis** for player data caching
-3. Define your sectors in JSON
+4. Define your sectors in JSON
-4. Start the server and let **EndSectors** handle teleportation, syncing, and queues automatically
+5. Launch the server – **EndSectors** handles teleportation, syncing, and queues automatically

 ---

 ## 📌 TODO

-- General improvements to sector functionality and stability
+- Improve sector synchronization and messaging reliability
-- Enhance communication and synchronization between sectors
-- Optimize performance for larger player counts
+- Enhance performance for high player counts
-- Add optional experimental features
+- Add optional experimental features for sector behavior